openlibraryenvironment/lib-ncip-client/README.md

 	* NCIP2
 	* NCIP1_SOCKET
 	* WMS
-* socketTimeout  - Use if you want to change the default timeout for NCIP1 when NCIP1_SOCKET.
+* socketTimeout  - Use if you want to change the default timeout for NCIP1 when using NCIP1_SOCKET.
 The default is 30 seconds.
 Set to a number (not string)

 Examples below using each client type:
 ### NCIP2